 An individual non-United States holder who is treated as the owner of PCA's common stock at the time of that individual's death or has made certain lifetime transfers of an interest in the common stock will be required to include the value of the common stock and the lifetime transfers in that individual's gross estate for United States federal estate tax purposes and may be subject to United States federal estate tax, unless an applicable tax treaty provides otherwise.
-For United States federal estate tax purposes, a "non-United States holder" is an individual who is neither a citizen nor a domiciliary of the United States for estate tax purposes is generally determined on the basis of all of the facts and circumstances.
+For United States federal estate tax purposes, a "non-United States holder" is an individual who is neither a citizen nor a domiciliary of the United States.
+Whether an individual is considered a "domiciliary" of the United States for estate tax purposes is generally determined on the basis of all of the facts and circumstances.